No school prepares students better for secondary school, college, and life.

 Today they're advancing medical research, starting companies, playing music professionally, doing service work in developing countries, and more.

-Jamie Burch ’97 is a graduate of Princeton Law School and is policy director for the Anti Police-Terror Project in Oakland, California, a grassroots effort to eradicate police terror in communities of color.
-He also works to help the homeless and was policy consultant for the Cat Brooks for Oakland mayoral campaign.
+Jamie Burch ’97 is a graduate of Georgetown Law School and is policy director for the Anti Police-Terror Project in Oakland, California, a grassroots effort to eradicate police terror in communities of color.
+He is also president of the National Lawyers Guild of the Bay Area and was a policy consultant for the Cat Brooks for Oakland mayoral campaign.

-Jerome Tse ’05 has achieved national success with his plant-based sports drink company, Berri Pro.
+Jerome Tse ’05 is founder and CEO of Berri Fit and was named to Forbes 30 Under 30 in 2019.
 “Transparency and integrity are the most important core values in the food and beverage industry, and these are the types of values that were instilled at an early age at Meadowbrook.”

 99% of Meadowbrook students score above the national average on secondary school entrance exams.